embermap/ember-data-storefront/README.md

 ## Must preload

-A template level check in development to assert that a relationship is loaded before rendering a template.
+A template-level check in development to assert that a relationship is loaded before rendering a template.
 This will prevent the template from FOUCing as well as kicking off N+1 queries.

 ```hbs
 {{assert-must-preload post 'comments.author'}}